Sergio León: Elche

-In the summer of 2013, León joined Elche CF on a four-year deal, being assigned to their reserves and then loaned to Real Murcia.
-After only three competitive appearances for the latter he was recalled by his parent club, continuing to feature and score regularly for the B's.
+In the summer of 2013, León joined Elche CF on a four-year deal, being assigned to their reserves and then loaned to Real Murcia CF. After only three competitive appearances for the latter he was recalled by his parent club, continuing to feature and score regularly for the B's.

 On 12 July 2014, León was again loaned to a second-tier club, UE Llagostera, for the upcoming season.
 In the second matchday, he scored his first professional goal to open a 2–0 victory over CD Leganés at home for the team's first professional win.
 He eventually finished as top scorer for the Province of Girona side, who finished ninth.

 León subsequently returned to Elche, and was promoted to the first team which had suffered top-flight relegation for financial reasons.
-He made his competitive debut for the Valencians on 23 August 2015 by playing the full 90 minutes as they opened their campaign with a 2–0 defeat at SD Ponferradina, and a week later scored his first goal to win a match 2–1 against Bilbao Athletic at the Estadio Manuel Martínez Valero.
+He made his competitive debut for the Valencians on 23 August 2015 by playing the full 90 minutes as they opened their campaign with a 2–0 defeat at SD Ponferradina, and a week later scored his first goal to win a match 2–1 against Bilbao Athletic at the Estadio Martínez Valero.
 He was the Segunda División Player of the Month in September 2015, having contributed three goals and an assist, and eventually won the Pichichi Trophy for top scorer, netting his 22nd from the penalty spot in the final game against AD Alcorcón to overtake Córdoba CF's Florin Andone.